New Damning Brett Kavanaugh Sexual Assault Allegations in Secret Sundance Doc

-Brett Kavanaugh’s 2018 confirmation to the Supreme Court was embroiled in controversy courtesy of multiple women who accused him of sexual assault, led by Christine Blasey Ford, who testified before Congress about the alleged rape she suffered at his hands in high school.
+Brett Kavanaugh’s 2018 confirmation to the Supreme Court was embroiled in controversy when multiple women accused him of sexual assault.
+One of them, Christine Blasey Ford, testified before Congress about the alleged rape she suffered at his hands in high school.
 Justice is a horrifying and infuriating inquiry into those claims, told in large part by friends of Ford, lawyers and medical experts, and another of Kavanaugh’s alleged victims: Deborah Ramirez, a classmate of his at Yale.

 Most damning of all, it features a never-heard-before audio recording made by one of Kavanaugh’s Yale colleagues—Partnership for Public Service president and CEO Max Stier—that not only corroborates Ramirez’s charges, but suggests that Kavanaugh violated another unnamed woman as well.